 Here are some examples of my bad habits:

-- I barely drunk any water, I was drinking juice, coke and coffee instead.
+- I barely drank any water, I was drinking juice, coke, and coffee instead.

 - Protein was not in every meal, but carbohydrates were and in big quantities.